Onshore vs Offshore: Two Different Approaches to Outsourcing

 Your decision to engage in onshore unit outsourcing could be brilliant or nightmarish, and perhaps somewhere in between these two extremes.
-This depends on the qualifications and professionalism of the remote team and how well you vet the team members for potential flaws before extending the offer to become a ‘part of the team’.
+It depends on the qualifications and professionalism of the remote team and how well you vet the team members for potential flaws before extending the offer to become a “part of the team”.

-As a remote employee becomes more familiar with the company and comfortable in their role on the team, they are surely going to suggest ideas and recommendations.
+As a remote employee becomes more familiar with the company and comfortable in their role on the team, they are inevitably going to suggest ideas and recommendations.
 That means finding a remote team member who can handle constructive criticism.
-In this case, the company is likely to benefit from the remote employee’s expertise, and if they are in fact able to handle being told ‘thanks for the suggestion, but we’re going to pass’, they’ll continue to improve upon their niche.
+In this case, the company is likely to benefit from the remote employee’s expertise, and if they can handle being told “thanks for the suggestion, but we’re going to pass”, they’ll continue to improve upon their niche.

 On the other hand, a remote team comprised of one, and especially several, team members who feel entitled to speak up in meetings about their vision for the company without being able to cope professionally with being told ‘no’ may quickly lead to some serious hiring remorse.
 A disgruntled employee is every business owner’s nightmare, and if you find that an entire remote team is comprised of malcontents, you’ll quickly regret bringing the onshore remote team so deeply into the company’s fold.
 In an even worse case, a remote service provider may be unwilling to replace a problem employee at your request, leading to an ugly ultimatum: cut the remote team completely, and face the cost of losing quality service, or be forced to operate under the tyranny of a problem employee.

-The most obvious trigger for regret when you bring an onshore remote service provider into the fold is the potential that they just can’t deliver on the services promised.
-If they feel they’re involved in the company’s future yet can’t come through on the KPI’s promised, you have a real issue on your hands.
+The most obvious trigger for regret when you bring an onshore remote service provider into the fold is the potential that they can’t deliver on the services promised.
+If they feel they’re involved in the company’s future yet can’t come through on the KPI’s guaranteed, you have a real issue on your hands.
 They may be nice people and all, but if they can’t do the job promised, you now face an uncomfortable separation ahead.
-All of that said, you may find that an onshore remote team is exactly what you had hoped and more, and eventually choose to bring them in as full-time employees.
-This onshore remote route to outsourcing truly is a double-edged sword.
+All of that said, you may find that an onshore remote team is precisely what you had hoped and more, and eventually choose to bring them in as full-time employees.
+This onshore remote route to outsourcing indeed is a double-edged sword.